draga79/NotiMail/README.md

 **5. Configure NotiMail:**

 Open the `config.ini` file in a text editor.
-Update the `[EMAIL]` section with your email credentials and host, and the configuration of one (or more) of the supported push providers.
+From version 0.9, you can configure multiple email accounts for monitoring by adding sections like `[EMAIL:account1]`, `[EMAIL:account2]`, etc. If you're upgrading from an earlier version, your old single `[EMAIL]` configuration is still supported.
+Also, update the configuration for one (or more) of the supported push providers.

 **6. Run NotiMail:**